Open source. Runs locally. Your data never leaves your machine.

 Needs-Attention Panel

 Instantly see dirty repos, staged changes, and ahead/behind status.
-Optional stale detection flags repos with no recent activity.
+Optional dormant detection flags repos with no recent activity.

 Transfer & Migrate